To grant cardholders or visitors access to secured areas, you must assign them credentials.

 - Create a PIN credential.

 - Enter a cardholder's license plate number.
 Use this method if a Sharp camera is being used to trigger a vehicle access barrier.
 In this case, the cardholder's vehicle license plate can be used as a credential.

 - Request a credential card for the cardholder or visitor.
 Use this method if you do not have a printer on site.

 - Request a mobile credential for the cardholder or visitor.
 You must have a mobile credential provider set up and mobile credential readers installed.
 The cardholder must have a valid email address configured.

 - Print a badge (name tag or photo ID card) without assigning a credential.
 The paper credential cannot be used to open doors.
 It is only used to visually identify the cardholder or visitor.

-If you select Automatic entry, you must then select a reader
+If you select Automatic entry, then select a reader (USB

 The dialog box closes automatically after an eligible card is presented.
 If the card has not been enrolled, it is enrolled automatically.
 If the card was already assigned to someone, it is rejected.

 - To read a pre-encoded card, set the option Encode before

 turns green (ready to read), place the smart card on the reader.
 The reader